 2. Avoid using an arch that has beams across the top.
 Why they even make them this way is beyond me!
 All this serves to do is create vivid zebra stripes across anyone standing beneath, and photoshop will not be fixing that.

-Are you the shy type, or do you have a vision for your wedding ceremony that does NOT include an audience of strangers in bikinis and banana hammocks?
+Do you picture an intimate beach wedding, or do you have a vision of getting married on the beach that does NOT include an audience of strangers in bikinis and banana hammocks?
 If so, you may need to do a little wedding venue research on how to assure yourselves some privacy.

 Newsflash: All beaches in Mexico are public property.
 There is no 100% guarantee that outsiders won’t be watching you get married, but your chances of controlling this are far better with a private wedding venue, like a beach club or villa than if you choose the all-inclusive resort wedding option.

-Top Riviera Maya Wedding Planners, Yazmin De La Mora, and Natalia Schweitzer both agree, lighting is one area that beach brides never think about, but is crucial for a beach wedding reception and for great photos.
-Natalia says that “Lighting can be expensive.
-Most brides do not budget for this, and then end up going over budget.”
-(For more helpful tips from Natalia, click here)
+Top Riviera Maya wedding planners agree, lighting is one area that beach brides never think about, but is crucial for a beach wedding reception and for great photos.

-Do your detective work, and make sure that you know everything there is to know about permits and fees if you plan a beach wedding.
-Here in the Riviera Maya, if you are getting married at an all-inclusive resort, there is a good chance that you will be looking at an outside vendor fee to use your preferred photographer, florist, DJ…you name it!
-For more information and helpful advice on this, visit our article about Resort Vendor Fees.
+Do your detective work, and make sure that you ask up front about permits and fees if you want a beach wedding.
+Here in the Riviera Maya, if you are getting married at an all-inclusive resort, you will be paying an outside vendor fee to use your preferred photographer, florist, DJ…you name it!
+For more information and helpful advice on this, read our article about Outside Vendor Fees.

-And if you are looking for a professional wedding photographer here in the beautiful Riviera Maya, Mexico, contact us today!
-We are Fun in the Sun Weddings, your number #1 choice for wedding photography in the Riviera Maya.
+And if you are looking for the best Playa del Carmen wedding photographer for your beach wedding in the beautiful Riviera Maya, Mexico, contact us today!
+We are Fun in the Sun Weddings, for the best Riviera Maya wedding photography.

 Download our FREE Ultimate Guide To Getting Married In The Riviera Maya